Member09/llm_journey/README.md

 # llm_journey
-trying to solve few scenario of
+trying to solve few usecases of LLMs